23 simple ways to increase ecommerce conversions

 Ecommerce has bought with it a band of perpetual bargain hunters and experienced online shoppers who research, compare and only buy products when they are reduced or available as part of an offer, squeezing every last drop from their money.
 Having a dedicated SALE section that’s simple to find will help increase conversions to these types of users.
 Other targeted promotions and offers will also increase conversions, particularly if they are delivered to the right users at the right time.

-Garden Trading have a dedicated 'Clearance' section on their site.
+Tropicana Wholesale have a dedicated 'Clearance' section on their site.
 Using tradeit's simple administration tools they can easily edit their navigation and manage the price discounts on the relevant products.
 By supporting flexible taxonomies, product pages will automatically appear in multiple categories without the fear of duplicate content being punished by search engines.

 Being able to customise products will help you convert.
 People like to personalise things and take ownership of them.
 An online product configurator for customisation of products will allow them to do that and the effort they spend doing it will mean they are more likely to convert when they do.